udamir/mosx/.docs/tracker-api.md

 ## Concept

-Tracker instance can be created to root node (Mosx object) of state tree, then it will be avalible in all child nodes:
+Tracker instance can be created only to root node (Mosx object) of state tree, then it will be avalible in all child nodes.
+Only one tracker can be created for state.

+## Create tracker
 ```ts
 // create new tracker
 const tracker = Mosx.createTracker(state, { serializer, reversible })